 How to Determine the Useful Life of an Asset

 Even for the same type of asset, cost-effective holding may vary from one organization to the next.
 Many factors—equipment age, working environment, maintenance policies, asset usage, etc.—impact whether an organization should allow an asset should be replaced or not.

 This makes it difficult to calculate the absolute value of an asset’s useful life.
-However, companies can use several methods to estimate the time frame, including:
+However, companies can use several methods to estimate the time frame.

-- Checking Manufacturer Specifications: Manufacturers also provide data to help determine the metric.
+Manufacturers also provide data to help determine the metric.
 This information is often more precise than IRS estimates.
 However, manufacturer specifications aren’t always straightforward.
-They may list useful life in terms of the number of cycles or operating hours.
+They may list an asset’s life in terms of the number of cycles or operating hours.
 Both figures can guide organizations toward making accurate calculations based on daily usage.

-- Making Annual Adjustments: Over time, assets wear out with prolonged use.
-But implementing a well-planned maintenance strategy can help prolong the useful life of the investment.
+Over time, assets wear out with prolonged use.
+But implementing a well-planned maintenance strategy can help prolong the investment’s useful life.
 Major asset failures also should be factored in when estimating the figure.
 Additionally, as businesses scale or change their operations, assets may require upgrades or be rendered obsolete.

 Example of Asset Useful Life

 Say a manufacturing company purchases a new forklift.
 The industry standard for average forklifts is 10,000 hours.
 While practicing recommended preventive maintenance inspections will extend the machine’s useful life, the organization will reach a point where the inspections cease to be economical.
 While the forklift could remain operable for more than a decade, the cost of maintaining it will eventually exceed the cost of replacement.

 Once the machine has surpassed its estimated useful life, management should allow the machine to run to failure.
 With that said, several factors will impact its useful life, including the severity of its application, how much time operators use it per month, and the type/frequency of maintenance it receives.